-Pages is excellent for preparing your sermon notes or outlines.
+Pages is great for preparing your sermon notes and outlines.

-Using iCloud, you can write it up on your computer at home and have it automatically sync to your iPad.
+You can type it out on your computer at home and have it automatically sync to your iPad.

-When you’ve finished your sermon prep, change the font size to 16 or 18.
+When you’ve finished your sermon prep, up the font size to 18.
 It might look crazy big, but it’s easier to read at a glance.

 Once your sermon is ready to go in pages, you’ll need to get your file to GoodReader.

-To do this, tap the icon at the top right (the square with the arrow pointing up) and then “Open in Another App,” “PDF,” “Choose App” and “Open in GoodReader.”
+This is pretty simple, click on the square icon (the one with the arrow point up) in the to right.
+Select the “Open in Another App,” option, choose “PDF,” “Choose App” then “Open in GoodReader.”
 A couple of seconds later you’ll be ready to go.

-Most preachers I know prefer to preach using GoodReader rather than Pages because it allows you to tap or swipe from one page to he next; with Pages you have to scroll between pages which makes it too easy to lose your place mid-flow.
+Most preachers I know prefer to preach using GoodReader instead of Pages because it allows you to tap or swipe from one page to the next; with Pages you have to scroll between pages meaning you could easily lose your place mid-sermon.

 If you’re using a PC for your sermon preparation, use a program like Word then save your sermon notes as a PDF file, email it to yourself, open it on your iPad and you’re good to go with GoodReader.